-Can a person stay in your facility long term?
+Can a person stay in your facility long-term?

 Yes!
 The facility offers both rehabilitation and long-term care.
 Private and semi-private rooms are available which can be personalized with your belongings.
-Please contact the Admission’s Director for further information and to arrange for a private tour.
+Please contact the Admissions Director for further information and to arrange for a private tour.

 What is the difference between Medicare and Medicaid?

 Medicare is a federal program providing full and co-payments with a maximum coverage of 100 days.
-Medicaid is a state program which will pay for care if the resident has a financial hardship.
+Medicaid is a state program that will pay for care if the resident has a financial hardship.
 Both programs have specific, governmental guidelines that must be met in order to continue eligibility.

 Does Medicare pay for everything?

 Medicare will pay for a semi-private room, medications, and treatments.
 It will not pay for a private room and various services such as a beauty salon.
-Please see our Admission’s Director to be provided with a complete list of covered and non-covered services.
+Please see our Admissions Director to be provided with a complete list of covered and non-covered services.

 Do sub-acute residents receive assistance with discharge planning?

 Yes!
-The Social Worker and Rehabilitation team will happily assist you in making arrangements for home care and providing physician ordered equipment.
+The Social Worker and Rehabilitation team will happily assist you in making arrangements for home care and providing physician-ordered equipment.